 The IoT Suite remote monitoring preconfigured solution is an implementation of an end-to-end monitoring solution for multiple machines running in remote locations.
-The solution combines key Azure services to provide a generic implementation of the business scenario and you can use it as a starting point for your own implementation.
-You can customize the solution to meet your own specific business requirements.
+The solution combines key Azure services to provide a generic implementation of the business scenario.
+You can use the solution as a starting point for your own implementation and customize it to meet your own specific business requirements.

 This article walks you through some of the key elements of the remote monitoring solution to enable you to understand how it works.
 This knowledge helps you to:

 - Troubleshoot issues in the solution.

 - Plan how to customize to the solution to meet your own specific requirements.